 I recommend you visit our Keto Baking Tips page for more of my tried and true keto baking advice and favorite tips.
 Once you’ve got your almond flour measured and sifted, preheat your oven and line your muffin tin.

-Then you’ll whip up the room temperature cream cheese, butter, and sugar substitute of your choice in a large bowl.
-Add your eggs in one at a time, ensuring you combine them well before adding the next.
+Then, you’ll whip up the room-temperature cream cheese, butter, and sugar substitute of your choice in a large bowl.
+Add your eggs one at a time, ensuring you combine them well before adding the next.

 I prefer using an electric mixer to whip up the wet ingredients until they’re light and fluffy, but you can do this by hand if you prefer.
 Next, add your dry ingredients and fold in the raspberries.